hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 If you are looking for a proper winter jacket then we would rather pick the Rab Infinity Endurance or the Rab Positron jacket.

-For a stylish jacket to use during winter mainly in town we would go for the Arcteryx Ceres jacket.
+For a stylish jacket to use during winter mainly in town we would go for the Arc'teryx Ceres jacket.

 <a href="http://amzn.to/2doK4aj" target="_blank" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>